 Relationship-rich experiences are the foundation of an Elon education, as they are at residential colleges and universities across the country.
 Interacting with faculty, staff and peers in an active and challenging community of learners – in and out of the classroom – is at the very heart of teaching and learning at Elon.
 Those relational experiences are what draw our students – and us – to be here.

 The COVID-19 pandemic challenges faculty and staff to re-imagine where and how teaching and learning take place, but it does not shake our shared devotion to engaged, inclusive, rigorous and interactive education.
-Building on Elon’s model of “student- and learning-centered relationships” (Boldly Elon, Theme 1), all Fall 2020 courses will include regular, educationally purposeful faculty-student and student-student interactions, which may include creative uses of hybrid, blended, flipped and other pedagogies.
+Building on Elon’s model of “student- and learning-centered relationships” (Boldly Elon, Theme 1), all fall courses include regular, educationally purposeful faculty-student and student-student interactions, which may include creative uses of hybrid, blended, flipped and other pedagogies.

 Faculty can access resources for developing research-based approaches to blended instruction and engagement on Elon’s Flexible & Resilient Teaching site, or through faculty development programming and resources offered by the Center for the Advancement of Teaching and Learning (CATL), Teaching and Learning Technologies (TLT) or Writing Across the University (WAU) in the Center for Writing Excellence (CWE).